British Book Awards

-The British Book Awards or Nibbies are literary awards for the best UK writers and their works, administered by The Bookseller.
+The British Book Awards or the 'Nibbies' are literary awards for the best UK writers and their works, administered by the British magazine The Bookseller, which reports news on the publishing industry.
 The awards have had several previous names, owners and sponsors since being launched in 1990, including the National Book Awards from 2010 to 2014.

 Book award history

-The British Book Awards, or Nibbies, ran from 1990 to 2009 and were founded by the editor of Publishing News.
+The British Book Awards ran from 1990 to 2009 and were founded by the editor of Publishing News.
 The awards were then acquired by Agile Marketing, which renamed them the National Book Awards and called them the Galaxy National Book Awards (2010–2011) and later the Specsavers National Book Awards (2012–2014) after their headline sponsors.
-There were no National Book Awards after 2014; in 2017 the awards were acquired by The Bookseller from the estate of Publishing News founder, Fred Newman, and renamed back to the British Book Awards or Nibbies.
+There were no National Book Awards after 2014; in 2017 the awards were acquired by The Bookseller from the estate of Publishing News founder, Fred Newman, and renamed back to The British Book Awards or the Nibbies.

 In 2018, a Specsavers National Book Awards ceremony was held on 20 November but was unrelated to the Nibbies.

 In 2005, The Bookseller launched a separate scheme, The Bookseller Retail Awards (winners not listed in this article).
-In 2010, running parallel to the National Book Awards, The Bookseller unified The Nibbies with its retail awards to produce The Bookseller Industry Awards (winners not listed in this article).
+In 2010, running parallel to the National Book Awards, The Bookseller unified the Nibbies with its retail awards to produce The Bookseller Industry Awards (winners not listed in this article).

-The awards are known as the Nibbies because of the golden nib-shaped trophy given to winners.
+The awards are known as the 'Nibbies' because of the golden nib-shaped trophy given to winners.